Consistently estimating network statistics using Aggregated Relational Data: Additional simulation results with estimated formation model parameters

-In this section we present additional simulation results.
-We present results with different numbers of simulated networks.
-We also present results when the parameters are estimated using the procedure in~\citet{breza2017using}, rather than assumed to be consistently estimated.
+In this section we present additional simulation results to complement the simulations we present in the main text.
+We present results when the parameters are estimated using the procedure in~\cite{breza2017using}, rather than assumed to be consistently estimated.
+These simulations are presented in Figures \ref{fig:snode}, \ref{fig:network}, and \ref{fig:network_trt}.
+The results we present here use the same simulation setup as Figure~\ref{fig:node} in the main text.